 - I’m autistic.

 - Since a lot of people have been wondering about my name, here is a page with instructions for pronunciation.

-- I live in Berlin, with my philosopher husband, David Löwenstein, and our son Leonhard.
+- I live in Düsseldorf with my philosopher husband David Löwenstein, and our child.